-The draft Strategy is available on Horizons' website at www.horizons.govt.nz/anzac-parade and feedback can be submitted at the bottom of this webpage.
+The Strategy is available on Horizons' website at www.horizons.govt.nz/anzac-parade.
 This webpage includes more background information about the Anzac Parade resilience strategy and its formulation.

 Reference here is made to 1:50, 1:100 and 1:200 year floods.
 A 1:100 year flood does NOT mean that such a flood will happen only once every 100 years.
 It is a statistical measure indicating the likelihood that this flood level will be reached once in 100 years.
 It is a 1% chance of this flood level being reached in any given year.
 A 1:50 year flood has a 2% chance of this flood level being reached in any given year.
 A 1:200 year flood has a 0.5% chance of this flood level being reached in any given year.
 Climate change increases the likelihood of more extreme flood events.
 In some places, floods that had a 0.5% chance of occurring in the past may have a 2% chance of occurring by 2100.